We've been featured in:

 2. Minimisation of data: They must only collect data for necessary purposes.

-4. Accountability: Data controllers and processors must show compliance.
+4. Accountability: Organisations must show compliance.

 5. Transparency, lawfulness and fairness: It should be clear why personal data is processed, and the processing must be fair and lawful.